(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 Maybe I could have taken legal action against the quack but I just wanted to move on…more’s the point, I don’t think I could have proved anything.
 He’d have said that in medicine, there are no guarantees.
 I had to move forward.

-I ‘dropped’ the quack like a hot coal and moved to Dr. Mary-Jane Tacchi, a different kettle of fish altogether!!
-Mary-Jane is a star, a wonderful psychiatrist and a super person.
-I shall forever be grateful to Mary-Jane for picking up the floored and crumpled me, for mending me, for giving me my ‘sight’ and ability not just to function but to be happy.
+I ‘dropped’ the quack like a hot coal and moved to a new psychiatrist, a different kettle of fish altogether!!
+She is a star, a wonderful psychiatrist and a super person.
+I shall forever be grateful to her for picking up the floored and crumpled me, for mending me, for giving me my ‘sight’ and ability not just to function but to be happy.

 I am a changed person today.
 I was born, so to speak, yet again, in 2001.

 I no longer take, and this all goes back to 2001 but I use the present tense because what I became then, I still am now, I no longer take life, I no longer take living, for granted.
 I feel, absolutely, the fragility of life.
 I am conscious that this is it, that, as the saying goes, life is not a rehearsal.